-Inside: This post is the first in a 3-part series entitled Creative Photo Gift Ideas, and it explores meaningful and creative photo gift ideas your recipient will love to wear.
+This post is the first in a 3-part series entitled Creative Photo Gift Ideas, and it explores meaningful and creative photo gift ideas your recipient will love to wear, no matter the gift-giving occasion.
 Download a free printable gift planner to help you design your photo gift-giving schedule.

 A Holiday Photo Gift Tale

 My dad knew he was breaking a cardinal rule the Christmas I was 10, and my sister and I were sweating.
 A few years before he had given my mother a vacuum cleaner for Mother’s Day.
 My mom was infuriated and imposed a strict no-motors rule about gifts for her.

 It wasn’t that he was thoughtless – it was that he was an engineer who designed rocket motors for the Navy.
 He lived and breathed motors and couldn’t understand why anyone else wouldn’t.

 It was the late 1960s and by this time most of our family photos were in the form of slides.
 We had a small electric slide viewer with an 8-inch window.
 Only one person at a time could actually see the slides, unless we sat on top of one another.